ajinkyakolhe112/0---Year-of-Grand-Mastering-Kaggle---Certifications/README.md

 | Cats vs Dogs - End to End Pipeline          | ![](https://geps.dev/progress/100) |
 | 10 Small Objects Recognition(CIFAR10)       | ![](https://geps.dev/progress/100) |
 | Imagenet Classification                     | ![](https://geps.dev/progress/100) |

+### (Pivot to Projects) Projects -> Applications for a Industry
+- Interesting industries as application
+- I love books.
+So projects / industries around books would be - Book to Illustrated Images or Book's adaption to Film / Tv Series.
+- I also love video games.
+Any application in video game building pipeline
+  - Found out in further research, Video Game Industry is bigger than Books + Movies + Tv Series + Music.
+- `Harry Potter` - immersive book or video game or a film
+- `Unreal Engine 5` for `Video Games`
+- `Screenplays` for `Film making of Harry Potter`
+- I have loved `Dune` too.
+So studied `Screenplay` of Dune as well
+- `Mahabharat Video Game`
+- Researching `Mahabharat`
+- Reading `Harry Potter series`

 ### Corporate Trainings